Release Date: November 3, 2015 (North America)

 MAIN CHARACTERS (NO SPOILERS)

-Although all the routes follow through the same storyline, there are some characters that are best played in the later part of the game.
-If you’re like me who’s concerned about major spoilers when picking which routes to start in a game, I’ve prepared a few suggestions of Norn9 Var Commons’ route order below:
+Even though all the routes follow the same storyline, certain characters are better played towards the end of the game.
+If you’re like me and worry about spoilers when deciding which routes to start with, I’ve got some route order suggestions for Norn9 Var Commons below:

 While playing the prologue as Sorata, Koharu is the first main character you’ll get in contact with at the start of the game.
 She has a very meek and gentle personality and because she lived her life in entire seclusion, she’s initially very innocent and gullible to a point of ignorance.
-Despite this, Koharu remains kindhearted to everyone she meets.
-She’s also one of the most powerful espers to board the NORN ship.
+Despite this, Koharu is kindhearted to everyone she meets, which is why she remains likable throughout the game.
+Interestingly, she’s also one of the most powerful espers aboard the NORN ship.

-My first impression with Koharu was that I thought she’s going to be one of those bland naive heroines who’ll get dragged around by the guys.
-Luckily, she didn’t turn out that way.
-(Phew!)
-Rather, she went through an awesome character development, especially in Senri’s route.
-I have to admit her naivety is actually one of her charms!
-Koharu is such a darling and I believe she’s one of the stronger protagonists of the game.
+When I first met Koharu, I was worried she’d be one of those bland heroines who just get dragged around by the guys.
+But thank goodness, she proved me wrong!
+She had some awesome character development, especially in Senri’s route.
+And honestly, her naivety is kinda cute and adds to her charm.
+Overall, I think Koharu is a darling and I believe. she’s one of the strongest protagonists in the game.

 Mikoto is the oldest of the three heroines.
 She acts very mature and keeps a strong sense of responsibility in taking care of the younger girls, Koharu and Nanami (kind of like their big sister).
 It is also because of her esper powers that she feels the need to protect others to a point where she pushes herself to her limit and abandons her own safety.
 Because she was born into a noble family she can be really uptight and bossy sometimes.